LLNL/raja-suite-tutorial/Intermediate_Tutorial/00-BASE/README.md

  * The main data structure that holds the values of the fractal pixels
  * Any data dependencies, if any, throughout the computation of the pixels

-Also note that this is a serial implementation.
+Also note that this is a sequential implementation.
 Timing information will be output to the screen.
 As we add RAJA and Umpire, it will be interesting to see how performance improves.